HomePolitics and Current AffairsNo jawan, no kisan, BJP wins sabka samman!

 The BJP, facing anti-incumbency sentiment, executed a masterstroke by consolidating non-Jat votes to secure a crucial victory in the Haryana by-election.
 While pollsters predicted a Congress sweep, they failed to recognize the underlying discontent against the Congress' overemphasis on the Jat community.

-The Jats, similar to the Reddys of Andhra Pradesh and Telangana, are a politically dominant farming community.
+The Jats, similar to the Reddys of and Telangana, are a politically dominant farming community.
 Excluding a few instances, the state has been largely ruled by Jat leaders like Devi Lal, Bansi Lal, Bhajan Lal (a Bishnoi, a Jat sub-caste), and Hukum Singh as Chief Ministers.

 The new Chief Minister announced an eight percent reservation for OBCs in local body elections and introduced various incentives for backward communities and SCs.